jellyfin-archive/jellyfin-docs/general/networking/letsencrypt.md

 LetsEncrypt is a service that provides free SSL/TLS certificates to users.
 Certbot is a client that makes this easy to accomplish and automate.
 In addition, it has plugins for Apache and Nginx that make automating certificate generation even easier.

-Installation instructions for most Linux distributions can be found on the [Certbot website](https://certbot.eff.org/docs/install.html#operating-system-packages).
+Installation instructions for most Linux distributions can be found on the [Certbot](https://certbot.eff.org/docs/install.html#operating-system-packages) website.

 Once the packages are installed, you're ready to generate a new certificate.

 ### Apache

-After installing certbot and the Apache plugin, certificate generation is accomplished by:
+After installing Certbot and the Apache plugin, certificate generation is accomplished by:

 ``certbot certonly --apache --noninteractive --agree-tos --email YOUR_EMAIL -d DOMAIN_NAME``